Unity-Technologies/UnityBlackmagicVideo/SampleProjects/Blackmagic_Legacy/README.md

-# Blackmagic and Legacy Render Pipeline Sample Project
+# Blackmagic and Legacy Render Pipeline sample project

-Use this Unity project to test Blackmagic package with the Unity Editor's Legacy Render Pipeline.
+Use this Unity sample project to try the Blackmagic package features when using Unity Editor's Legacy Render Pipeline.

 ## Sample Scenes
 The following sample scenes are available: